Licinia Eudoxia: Family

-Eudoxia was born in 422, the daughter of Theodosius II, Eastern Roman Emperor and his consort Aelia Eudocia, a woman of Greek origin.
-Her only known siblings, Arcadius and Flacilla, predeceased their parents.
+Eudoxia was born in 422, the daughter of Theodosius II, Eastern Roman Emperor and his consort Aelia Eudocia, a woman of Athenian origin.
+Her only known siblings, Flacilla and possibly Arcadius, predeceased their parents.
 Their paternal grandparents were Arcadius and Aelia Eudoxia.
 Their maternal grandfather was Leontius, a sophist from Athens.

 The identity of her maternal grandfather was first given by Socrates of Constantinople.
-John Malalas later gave a more detailed account of her mother Eudocia's history, which is also summarised in The History of the Decline and Fall of the Roman Empire by Edward Gibbon.
+John Malalas later gave a more detailed account of her mother Eudocia's history.
 The identity of Eudoxia's maternal grandmother is not recorded.